-Anniversary dates seem to matter more to us as we’ve aged, whether it’s in regard to our relationship, places we’ve been and experiences we’ve had over the years.
+Anniversary dates seem to matter more to us as we’ve aged, whether it’s regarding our relationship, places we’ve been, and experiences we’ve had over the years.

-Today, one particular anniversary is difficult to pass, the day our last dog, WorldWideWillie, made his way to doggie heaven.
-It was a heartbreaking and sorrowful day.
+Today, one special anniversary is challenging to pass, the day our last dog, WorldWideWillie, made his way to doggie heaven.
+It was a sorrowful day.

 |Willie would sit staring at my laptop for hours, hoping I’d Skype my sister Julie when he and I were visiting son Richard in Las Vegas.
 He’d get so excited when he’d hear her voice.|

-Such was the case with Willie and our two prior Australian Terriers over a period of 18 years.
-Bart was run over by the mailman on our private road at five years of age and Ben passed from the effects of Cushing’s Disease at 12 years of age, two years before the heartbreak of losing Willie.
+Such was the case with Willie and our two prior Australian Terriers over 18 years.
+Bart was run over by the mailman on our private road at five years of age, and Ben passed from the effects of Cushing’s Disease at 12 years of age, two years before the heartbreak of losing Willie.

 It was through the love of these dogs and ultimately with Willie when we arrived at a magical place within our hearts that clearly defined our passion for animals had come to fruition.

 Willie passed away on April 9, 2011.
 We began our worldwide journey on October 31, 2012, 18 months later.
-However, it was during the planning stages in 2012 while we were still living in Minnesota that we booked plans to come to Africa, first to Diani Beach, Kenya to go on safari in the Masai Mara and then making plans to come here to Marloth Park, South Africa.
+However, during the planning stages in 2012, while we were still living in Minnesota, we booked plans to come to Africa, first to Diani Beach, Kenya, to go on safari in the Maasai Mara and then make plans to go here to Marloth Park, South Africa.
 Why?
 To see the animals, plain and simple.

-So, today, and other days, we remember Willie who, through the first blog I’d ever written about the last days of his life, presented from his perspective.
+So, today, and other days, we remember Willie who presented from his perspective through the first blog I’d ever written about the last days of his life.
 If you haven’t read his blog and would like to, please click here.

-No dogs or other pets are allowed in Marloth Park for the peace, harmony and unity of the humans and wandering wildlife.
-Being here is a gift as was the infinite joy of loving our dogs and now, we’re blissfully able to spread the love among many who grace us with their presence each and every day.
+No dogs or other pets are allowed in Marloth Park for the peace, harmony, and unity of the humans and wandering wildlife.
+Being here is a gift, as was the infinite joy of loving our dogs, and now, we’re blissfully able to spread the love among many who grace us with their presence every day.